HebaAhmedAli/Storefront-Api/README.md

 - CREATE DATABASE store;
 - CREATE DATABASE store_test;

-Create a .env file for the database connection using the the template in the file
+Create a .env file for the database connection using the the template in the file:
 - ENV_EXAMPLE

-And replace the following fields with your information
+And replace the following fields with your information:
 ```
 POSTGRES_HOST=127.0.0.1
 POSTGRES_USER=postgres